umbraco/UmbracoDocs/umbraco-cms/fundamentals/data/scheduled-publishing.md

 * Else umbracoSettings:distributedCall/servers if we have the server in there _(deprecated, see load balance docs)_
 * Else it's based on the first request that the website receives and uses the base URL of this request _(default)_

 If the `umbracoApplicationUrl` is used, the value also specifies the scheme (either http or https).
-However if any of the other options are used and the appSetting `umbracoUseSSL` is set to `true`, then the request for scheduled publishing will always be sent to the HTTPS endpoint.
+The request for scheduled publishing will always sent over HTTPS if the appSettings `umbracoUseSSL` is set to `true`.

 ## Troubleshooting

-If your scheduled publishing/unpublishing is not working as expected it is most likely an issue that your server cannot communicate with the scheduled publishing endpoint.
+If your scheduled publishing/unpublishing is not working as expected it is probably an issue that your server cannot communicate with the scheduled publishing endpoint.
 This can be caused by a number of reasons such as:

 * Url rewrites in place that prevent the endpoint from being reached
 * DNS misconfiguration not allowing the server to communicate to the base URL used in the first request that the website receives - which could be directly affected by a firewall/Network Address Translation (NAT)/load balancer that your server sites behind